 Users may contract: i) only Entry Point Kirevo/Zaječar, ii) only an Exit Point or iii) Entry Point Kirevo/Zaječar and an Exit Point.

+Notwithstanding the other provisions of this Article, Transporter, in agreement with the AFO, offers the Standard Capacity Products on auctions for the Virtual Interconnection Point.

 Bundling of Physical Flow Direction Firm Capacity

+Transporter offers unbundled and bundled Standard Capacity Products to the Users.

-Transporter may offer for contracting Firm Capacity in Physical Flow Direction as Bundled Capacity at each Interconnection Point after the Transporter has entered into an agreement with the Adjacent TSO thereon, to the extent that transportation capacity is available on both sides of that Interconnection Point.
-If the amount of a particular Capacity Product for Firm Short-Term Capacity to be offered at an Interconnection Point by the Transporter is different than the amount of capacity to be offered by the Adjacent TSO for the same standard capacity product, the lower of the two amounts of capacities shall be offered as Bundled Capacity whereby the outstanding part of capacity shall be offered as unbundled capacity on the relevant side of that Interconnection Point.
+Transporter and AFO, on a single auction, offer jointly Firm Capacity in Physical Flow Direction as Bundled Capacity (Standard Capacity Product) which is in the same quantity available at each side of the Interconnection Point.
+Bundled Capacities are offered in accordance with the Auction Calendar on each Interconnection Point after the Transporter enter into an agreement with the Adjacent TSO thereon, to the extent that transportation capacity is available on both sides of that Interconnection Point.
+If the amount of a particular Standard Capacity Product for Firm Short-Term Capacity to be offered at an Interconnection Point by the Transporter is different than the amount of capacity to be offered by the Adjacent TSO for the same standard capacity product, the lower of the two amounts of capacities shall be offered as Bundled Capacity whereby the outstanding part of capacity shall be offered as unbundled capacity on the relevant side of that Interconnection Point.

 Bundled Capacity at a specific Interconnection Point shall be offered through auction held on the Capacity Booking Platform.
-Users may contract Physical Flow Direction capacity on both sides of an Interconnection Point as Bundled Capacity through a single contracting procedure.
+Users contract Physical Flow Direction capacity on both sides of an Interconnection Point as Bundled Capacity through a single contracting procedure.